Richard McKinney (executive): Career

-2019-Present: Vice President at SAIC
+Following federal service, McKinney held several concurrent roles as Vice President for Enterprise IT Strategy at AECOM (2017), Principal at Deep Water Point & Associates (2017-2019), Founder/Principal of Richard McKinney Consulting LLC (2017-2019) and Senior Fellow at the Center for Digital Government (2017-2019).

-Since August 2019, McKinney has served as Vice President for Government Digital Transformation at SAIC, helping federal clients modernize IT operations.
+Since August 2019, McKinney has served as vice president for Government Digital Transformation at SAIC, helping federal clients modernize IT operations.
 In February 2022, he was formally listed as Retired - Former Federal CIO, continuing to speak and consult on digital transformation in government.
-He was also Associate Professor, Electronic Engineering Technology School of STEM - Computer Technology.
+He was also associate professor, Electronic Engineering Technology School of STEM - Computer Technology.

 Personal life

 Richard McKinney lives in Summertown, Tennessee with his wife.
-He is the father of five and grandfather to several grandchildren.
-In his free time, he enjoys landscape and nature photography.
+He is the father of five.